How do I force git pull to overwrite local files?

 error: Untracked working tree file 'images/icon.png' would be overwritten by merge

 The reason for error messages like these is rather simple: you have local changes that would be overwritten by the incoming new changes that a "git pull" would bring in.
+The last error often appears in VS Code or when switching branches with uncommitted changes.

 Step 1: Cleaning Up the Working Copy